carbon-language/carbon-lang/llvm/test/Archive/README.txt

 test/Regression/Archive
 =======================

-This directory contains various tests of llvm-ar and llvm-ranlib to ensure compatibility reading other ar(1) formats.
+This directory contains various tests of llvm-ar and to ensure compatibility reading other ar(1) formats.
 It also provides a basic functionality test for these tools.